 The women of Messolonghi, or “Mesolongitisses” are remembered as the brave heroines who, during the Greek War of Independence, helped in the efforts to liberate Greece from the Turks in many ways.

-They not only defended western Greece throughout the long siege of the area, they also helped the soldiers by transporting materials to build forts such as wood and tools and helped those wounded to recover.
-During the exodus many of the women of Missolonghi perished alongside the soldiers as they were massacred, captured or committed suicide to escape torture or enslavement at the hands of their enemy.
+They not only defended western Greece throughout the long siege of the area, they also helped the soldiers by transporting materials to build forts, such as wood and tools, and helped the wounded to recover.
+During the exodus, many of the women of Missolonghi perished alongside the soldiers, as they were massacred, captured or committed suicide to escape torture or enslavement at the hands of their enemy.

 The “Souliotisses” chose death over capture

 The women of Souli, called “Souliotisses” are known for their bravery in fighting as well as for being martyrs.
-They took part in the military operations of northern Greece and even threw boulders off of high cliffs that would smash into the Turks below during battles.
+They took part in the military operations of northern Greece and even threw boulders from high cliffs onto the Turks below during battles.

-In December of 1803, at the “Dance of Zalongo” these women opted to throw themselves off the high cliffs where they once had thrown rocks in order to commit suicide rather than be captured by the Turks.
+In December of 1803, at the “Dance of Zalongo” these women threw themselves off the high cliffs where they once had thrown rocks.They chose to commit suicide rather than be captured by the Turks.